pelithne/AKS_secure_baseline_the_hard_way/README.md

 kubectl create -f internal-app-service.yaml
 ````

-Verify that your service object is created and associated with the Pod that you have created, also ensure that you have recieved an external IP, which should be a private IP address range from the load balancer subnet.
+Verify that your service object is created and associated with the pod that you have created, also ensure that you have recieved an external IP, which should be a private IP address range from the load balancer subnet.

 ````bash